MichaelELeonard/Tableau-Challenge/README.md

 ## Conclusion
 The Citi Bike Program in the New York/New Jersey area is already the largest bike sharing program in the United States, but we continue to explore new opportunities for growth.
-With a new ad campaign and incentive program focused on growth oppertunities, Citi Bike will continue to be the leading bikeshare program in the nation.
+With a new ad campaign and incentive program focused on growth opportunities, Citi Bike will continue to be the leading bikeshare program in the nation.

 <br>